voxxit/dockerfiles/salt/README.md

 ### Helpful Aliases

-Alternatively, replace `salt-master` below for `salt-minion` if that container is running on the server.
+The following aliases assume you're running them on a machine with the salt-minion config above.
+Alternatively, replace `salt-minion` below for `salt-master` if that container is running on the server.

 ```
-alias salt="docker exec -it salt-master salt"
+alias salt="docker exec -it salt-minion salt"
+alias salt-api="docker exec -it salt-minion salt-api"
-alias salt-key="docker exec -it salt-master salt-key"
+alias salt-key="docker exec -it salt-minion salt-key"
-alias salt-call="docker exec -it salt-master salt-call"
+alias salt-call="docker exec -it salt-minion salt-call"
+alias salt-cp="docker exec -it salt-minion salt-cp"
+alias salt-run="docker exec -it salt-minion salt-run"
 ```

+Add these to your `.bashrc` or `.zshrc` file

 **salt-master** Environment variables: